 King of the Irish comfort foods, I’m confident I could survive winter subsisting on colcannon alone.
 Just two simple ingredients – kale (cabbage’s greener cousin) and potatoes form the foundation of this dish but when you combine the fluffiness of Ireland’s mashed potatoes with a touch of milk or cream and the texture of the kale (which happens to be in season right now – autumn), this dish is simple pleasure.
 Of course, it’s only a side-dish – boiled ham or bacon are the natural accompaniments.

 It may sound like coddle on paper but Irish stew cooked up from potatoes, onions and mutton is a very different tasting dish.
-Another one-pot meal that increasingly includes carrots in the mix, Irish stew is definitely one of my favourite traditional Irish foods.
+Another one-pot meal that increasingly includes carrots in the mix, Irish stew is definitely one of my favourites.

 If you’ve never tasted or heard of corned beef, it’s worth clearing up the misnomer – corned beef has nothing to do with corn.
 The product because popular when salt was introduced as a method of curing meat (the Japanese used a similar technique with their fish and sushi was born).
 The word corn was used to describe the hard grains or ‘corns’ of salt in the beef.
 It’s commonly eaten in sandwiches with mustard or cooked with…you guessed it: mashed potatoes, to make corned beef hash.
 That’s the prize dish I always seek out in Ireland.

 I’ll be honest, the first time I ever tasted oysters was in Dublin and I nearly vomited.
 I attribute the reaction to the fact I was pretty young and spent the previous day in a bar consuming my body weight in Guinness – which happened to be what I was washing my first oyster down with, as is common practice in Ireland.
-I’ve not exactly become a fan of raw oysters since my first try in Ireland (though I am very partial to the barbecued oysters I got expensively addicted to in Japan), but for the sake of giving this traditional Irish food a second go, I’m going to try the fresh oysters and Guinness on my next trip to Ireland.
+I’ve not exactly become a fan of raw oysters since my first try in Ireland (though I am very partial to the barbecued oysters I got expensively addicted to in Japan), but for the sake of giving this a second go, I’m going to try the fresh oysters and Guinness on my next trip to Ireland.
+Update: I am now completely off oysters since getting sick from them in Scotland.

 Not like your average bread, soda bread is made using bicarbonate of soda and buttermilk (or live yogurt) and it is the chemical reaction between these ingredients that causes air bubbles to form in the bread to provide the amazing texture.
 I’m a big fan of the wheaten soda bread, which uses wholemeal flour and is slightly sweetened but, to be honest, any kind with do…slathered with Irish butter, preferably.